 Let’s take a look at the basics of how K8s works, so that you will have a solid foundation to dive deeper.

 What is a Kubernetes cluster?
 The Kubernetes architectureThe K8s architecture is relatively simple.
-You never interact directly with the nodes that are hosting your application, but only with the control plane, which presents an API and is in charge of scheduling and replicating groups of containers named Pods.
-Kubectl is the command line interface you can use to interact with the API to share the desired application state or gather detailed information on the infrastructure’s current state.
+You never interact directly with the nodes hosting your application, but only with the control plane, which presents an API and is in charge of scheduling and replicating groups of containers named Pods.
+Kubectl is the command line interface that allows you to interact with the API to share the desired application state or gather detailed information on the infrastructure’s current state.

 Let’s look at the various pieces.

 NodesEach node that hosts part of your distributed application does so by leveraging Docker or a similar container technology, such as Rocket from CoreOS.
-The nodes also run two additional piece of software: kube-proxy, which give access to your running app, and kubelet, which receives commands from the k8s control plane.
+The nodes also run two additional pieces of software: kube-proxy, which gives access to your running app, and kubelet, which receives commands from the k8s control plane.
 Nodes can also run flannel, an etcd backed network fabric for containers.

 MasterThe control plane itself runs the API server (kube-apiserver), the scheduler (kube-scheduler), the controller manager (kube-controller-manager) and etcd, a highly available key-value store for shared configuration and service discovery implementing the Raft consensus Algorithm.

 Now let’s look at some of the terminology you might run into.

 TerminologyK8s has its own vocabulary which, once you get used to it, gives you some sense of how things are organized.
 These terms include: